andrewsleigh/fab-slider/docs/_posts/2019-05-25-arduino-sketch-walkthrough.md

 }
 ```

-And finally there's a function handle printing the current stus to the serial monitor:
+And finally there's a function handle printing the current status to the serial monitor:

 ```
 void printDebugMessages() {